CodeSolid/getting_and_cleaning_data/README.md

 Note that we focused our analysis primarily on the files in the "Inertial Signals" directory of the test and training data sets.
 We excluded the "features" data (see features_info.txt, X_test.txt and X_train.txt.
 One reason was to focus our analysis on the original source data, rather than re-analyzing data that was already processed.
-A second reason was to time-box our effort to something like the nine-hour weekly maximum suggested for the course.
-Including the features data would have significantly added to the time scope without a concommittant benefit in what was learned, so it is left as a possible future enhancement.
+Also, although it made sense to take the "mean and standard deviation for each measurement" (Step 2) as a row average, for features, each row represented a variety of different calculations, so taking a row average made no sense in this context.

 ## The analysis